Melbourne Gay and Lesbian Chorus: Conductors

 MGLC's first musical director was Trevor Dunn.
 Dunn, who was a music teacher at Kilbreda College, a Catholic girls' high school in Mentone, directed the group for a number of years before succumbing to AIDS in 1992.

 Following a series of short-term conductors, Tuck Wah Leong took the helm as musical director in about 1994 and directed the MGLC's award-winning first CD and its first international tour.

 In 2001, MGLC appointed conductor Adrian Kirk, under whose direction the chorus developed a more sophisticated, classical sound.

 Jonathon Welch AM - of the renowned operatic trio Tenor Australis, and former conductor of the Sydney Gay and Lesbian Choir - served as MGLC's Musical director from 2005 to 2007.

 Darren Wicks was the musical director for 2008.

 In 2009, Adrian Schultz, the director of the Youth Chorus, was appointed musical director and served until July 2013.
 Subsequently, he served as guest conductor of the Youth Chorus for the Christmas concert in 2014 and on multiple occasions since.

 Ben Leske was appointed musical director of the Melbourne Gay and Lesbian Youth Chorus (now known as shOUT) in 2009 and led the Youth Chorus until early 2015, for its first major performance, The Sound of Youth (2010), and during a period of significant growth in its membership.
-In November 2017, Ben graduated with a PhD in Music Therapy from the University of Melbourne.
-The focus of the PhD was choir leadership, inspired by his interest in the well-being of members of the Melbourne Gay and Lesbian Youth Chorus.
+In November 2017, Ben graduated with a Ph.D. in Music Therapy from the University of Melbourne.
+The focus of the Ph.D. was choir leadership, inspired by his interest in the well-being of members of the Melbourne Gay and Lesbian Youth Chorus.

 Dr Kathleen McGuire served as interim musical director in 2009 and then served as musical director from 2013 to 2015.
 She also conducted MGLC at Trevor Dunn's memorial service in 1992 and at several annual AIDS memorial services at St Mark's Anglican Church in the early 1990s.

 Drew Downing was appointed as musical director in 2015.

+Stephanie Teh, long time member and Assistant Musical Director from 2011 to 2020, was appointed Musical Director in 2021.

 Community involvement

 Since its inception, the MGLC has provided support and outreach to the GLBTI community.
-Examples of regular community appearances include: annual Stonewall commemorative service for the Metropolitan Community Church; World AIDS Day ceremonies and services for the People Living With AIDS; Australia Day Picnic for GLBTI radio station, JOY Melbourne 94.9 FM.
+Examples of regular community appearances include: World AIDS Day ceremonies and services for the People Living With AIDS; Midsumma Pride March and performances at the Victorian Pride Centre.
+MGLC are also regular participants in the Out and Loud Choral Festival.